 Christopher Vandenberg J.D.

 Advisory and Technical consultant Christopher Vandenberg was a seasonal fisheries technician and biologist with the Washington Department of Fish and Wildlife and other state and federal agencies.
 In 1995 he graduated from Humboldt State University with a BS in Fisheries Biology.
 In 2010, Mr. Vandenberg graduated from Willamette University Law School with an emphasis in natural resource law and wildlife management.
 He is a volunteer commissioner on the Lewis County Washington Water Conservancy Board.
-He previously served as an Advisory Board Member to Oregon State University- Oregon Hatchery Research Center, He currently operates a solo practice law firm in Chehalis, Washington and is an Advisory Board member for NWFE.
-Chris is an avid fly and tackle fisherman and enjoys the outdoors.
+He previously served as an Advisory Board Member to Oregon State University- Oregon Hatchery Research Center.
+He currently operates a solo practice law firm in Chehalis, Washington and is an Advisory Board member for NWFE.
+Chris is a rarity in fisheries, a lawyer with a field background of actually working in the field/ rivers, streams, hatcheries, research and with a working knowledge of fisheries, is an avid fly and tackle fisherman and enjoys the outdoors.

 Is the Production Manager for one of the most modern hatchery and Recirculating Aquaculture System /RAS facility in the U.S., Jeff manages a contained Salmonid broodstock hatchery and their genetics management, rearing fish from eggs to spawning for the highest quality of Steelhead, Coho and Atlantic Salmon eggs for distribution to commercial growers and stock enhancement hatcheries.
 A USDA disease free certified facility.
 He is extensively experienced and instructs in modern fish hatchery management techniques and RAS; managing broodstock, spawn & timing, superior egg fertilization and hatch timing, water temperature and hyper-oxygenation management, milt management and cryo-preservation, egg fertilization with frozen /cryopreserved milt and more.
 Jeff manages millions plus of salmonid egg annually.
 He has advanced his career from technician to manager with O.J.T. to many hours of advanced & ongoing industry training .
 Jeff ships the highest quality salmonid eggs to commercial growers and stock enhancement programs in the U.S. and Internationally.
 NWFE turns to Jeff often.